Ingrid (Street Fighter): Appearances

 In terms of gameplay, Ingrid is designed to be a close- to mid-range fighter, succeeding best when close to the opponent.
-Her Sunshot projectile fires in a short range arc before it dissipates, with the stronger variations able to hit crouching opponents.
-Sunrize meanwhile has her vault forward slightly before doing a diagonal upward flip kick, while Sun Upper acts as a counterattack move and will launch the opponent upward if they strike the shield she generates in front of herself.
+Her Sun Shot projectile fires in a short range arc before it dissipates, with the stronger variations able to hit crouching opponents.
+Sun Rise meanwhile has her vault forward slightly before doing a diagonal upward flip kick, while Sun Upper acts as a counterattack move and will launch the opponent upward if they strike the shield she generates in front of herself.
 In additional she has several super attacks: Sunburst, which launches an exploding projectile that goes in front of her, and Shinshine, which causes her to pirouette across the screen and the opponent as she does.
 Lastly, Sun Delta generates a large shield in front of her at varying distances; if it connects, the opponent will take repeated damage as they are lifted upward before being slammed into the ground.
+Ingrid's gameplay was modified for her appearance in Street Fighter 6, which gave her the ability to teleport using her Vanishing Sun ability, perform a counterattack with her Sun Veil move, and strengthen her attacks by infusing herself with the power of up to four Sun Crests.

 Ingrid has appeared in several other games including Project X Zone 2, Onimusha Soul, SNK vs. Capcom: Card Fighters DS, Otoranger, and TEPPEN.
 A character model of Ingrid was used to test early builds of Tatsunoko vs. Capcom, appearing in build screenshots of the game, but the character was not included in the final product.